plastiik/calculator/README.md

 4. Open `https://localhost/calculator` in your favorite web browser and [accept the auto-generated TLS certificate](https://stackoverflow.com/a/15076602/1352334)
 5. Run `docker compose down --remove-orphans` to stop the Docker containers.

+Solution is quite simple, as I believe its pointless to overcomplicate this.

 ## Github CI Jobs

 ![CI](https://github.com/plastiik/calculator/actions/workflows/ci.yml/badge.svg)